Battle of Kirtipur

-The Battle of Kirtipur (Nepal bhasa bhasa: कीर्तिपुरयाउ युद्ध) occurred in 1767 during the Gorkha conquest of Nepal, and was fought at Kirtipur, one of the principal towns in the Kathmandu Valley.
+The Battle of Kirtipur (Nepal bhasa : कीर्तिपुरयाउ युद्ध) occurred in 1767 during the Gorkha conquest of Nepal, and was fought at Kirtipur, one of the principal towns in the Kathmandu Valley.
 Kirtipur was then a walled town of 800 houses and part of the kingdom of Lalitpur.
 It is spread along the top of a ridge.

-The battle between the Newars of the valley and the invading Khasa/Gorkhalis marked a turning point in the war of expansion launched by Gorkhali king Prithvi Narayan Shah.
+The battle between the Newars of the valley and the invading Gorkhalis marked a turning point in the war of expansion launched by Gorkhali king Prithvi Narayan Shah.
 It led to his subjugation of the rest of the coveted valley and the end of Newar rule.

-The blockade
+Blockade

 The Gorkhalis desired the Kathmandu Valley due to its rich culture, trade, industry and agriculture.
 In 1736, the Gorkhali king Nara Bhupal Shah launched an attack on Nuwakot, a border town and fort in the northwest of the valley, to probe its defences.
 His troops were badly defeated.

 His son Prithvi Narayan Shah became king in 1742 and resumed the campaign.
-Convinced he would not be able to take Kathmandu with strength, Shah sought to subdue the valley by choking its commerce and supply lines.
+Convinced he would not be able to take Kathmandu with strength alone, Shah sought to subdue the valley by choking its commerce and supply lines.
 His forces occupied strategic passes in the surrounding hills, and strangled the vital trade links with Tibet and India.

 In 1744, he took Nuwakot, which gave him a foothold in Nepal and allowed him to stop its trade with Tibet as it lay on the trans-Himalayan trade route.
 In 1762 and 1763, the Gorkhalis overran Makwanpur and Dhulikhel respectively, surrounding the Kathmandu Valley from the west, south and east.

 In a bid to cause a famine, he mounted a blockade preventing any grain from passing into the valley.
 Blockade runners were hung from the trees on the roads.
 The prolonged siege forced the king of Kathmandu to appeal to the British East India Company for help.
 In August 1767, Captain George Kinloch led a British force towards the valley to rescue its beleaguered inhabitants.
 He reached within 75 km of Kathmandu and captured the forts at Sindhuli and Hariharpur, but the Gorkhalis attacked them on their way and the Party retreated to Bettiah.

 First assault

 The Gorkhalis had set up a base on Dahachok, a hill on the valley's western rim, from where they mounted their assaults on Kirtipur.
 They were armed with swords, bows and arrows and muskets.

 During the first assault in 1757, the Gorkhali army was badly beaten.
-As they advanced towards Kirtipur, the Newars went to meet them under the command of Kaji Danuvanta.
-The two forces fought on the plain of Tyangla Phant in the north-west of Kirtipur.
+As they advanced towards Kirtipur, the people went to meet them under the command of Kaji Danuvanta.
+The two armies fought on the plain of Tyangla Phant in the north-west of Kirtipur.
 The Newars defended their town ferociously.
 The Gorkhali commander Kalu Pande was killed, and the Gorkhali king himself barely escaped with his life into the surrounding hills disguised as a saint.